getdish/dish/docs/next.md

 # inbox

+- add crawler step to try and find instagram page link
+  - can show it in various places
+  - can use it later to then scan for images

 - summary for each top reviewer place: take top X reviews and run through summarizer, then potentially secondly through gpt3 or eleuthers gpt service if they have

 - need to validate ratings aren't above 5, below 0